 2. Your employees can't keep up

 The staff you hired at an earlier business stage may not be equipped to take on new growth demands in terms of productivity and customer service.
 Through no fault of their own, a rapid expansion can mean many added hours on the job which may contribute to increased stress, and a drop in morale and performance.
-No business can afford such negative consequences for very long.
+No business can afford such negative consequences for very long, especially in industries where staff play such an important role in customer satisfaction, such as a dental practice or a high-end restaurant.
 While you're working on hiring and training additional employees, do n't forget to reward those who've stuck with you through the ups and downs and contributed to the company's success.